apache/cordova-js/README.md

   fullPath`, Android returns `"file://" + fullPath`, BlackBerry returns just `fullPath`
 - Android has a set of `Crypto` APIs that are not cross-platform - what to do with these?
+- Need to normalize native return values as much as possible across platforms.
+For example, error objects.
+Should we return JSON objects from native or minimal primitives (i.e. error codes as numbers)?
+Both are in use today, we need to decide on a standard.

 # TODO / Hacking / Contributing